dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 use App\Form\AuthorFormType;
 ```

-Great, in our entire controller we can call `blogPostRepository`, `authorRepository` or `entityManager` when needed.
+Great, in the entire controller we can call `blogPostRepository`, `authorRepository` or `entityManager` when needed.
 The first two are used for retrieving data from the database, whereas the third will be used for inserting, updating, or deleting data.

-The three extra `use` classes in that list are:
+The three extra `use` classes on that list are:

 * the `Request` class, this allows you to gather data, for example, if there are any parameters in a POST or GET request,
 * the `Author` entity that maps objects to the database,